Art History (AH)

 Surveys representative examples of various styles and genres of motion pictures to enable students to recognize and evaluate the creative processes and criticism that are unique to film.
 (Same course as COM 2498).

-This course meets the General Education Humanities Breadth and Reading/Writing Enhancement requirement.
+This course meets the Curry Core Humanities Breadth and Reading/Writing Enhancement requirement.

 AH 2720 - A History of Photography - 3 credits